Skip to content

 When are your hazelnuts harvested?

-Do you use sprays or chemicals on your hazelnuts?
+Do you use harsh chemicals on your hazelnuts?

 Are your hazelnuts certified organic?

-We are not certified organic, however we are very conscientious about the health and sustainability of our water, soil and trees.
-We use all natural fertilisers and sustainable farm management practices to keep our orchard healthy.
-We are NP1 certified through NZ Food Safety (MPI) and are members of the Hazelnut Growers Association NZ.
+We are not certified organic, however we are very conscientious about the natural health and sustainability of our water, soil and trees.
+We use only natural fertilisers and apply sustainable farm management practices all year round to keep our orchards healthy.
+We do not run any livestock in our orchards.
+Our facilities are certified (NZ Food Safety – MPI – NP1) and we are members of the Hazelnut Growers Association NZ.

 Do you ship nationwide in New Zealand?